Lumi-supercomputer/lumi-userguide/docs/storage/index.md

 !!! warning " *) Data retention policies on LUMI"

-    Automatic data retention policies of project scratch and fast are not active on LUMI at the moment.
     Please remove the files that are no longer needed by your project on a regular basis.
-    If the storage space on LUMI gets too full at some point, automatic cleaning of project scratch and fast might be taken into use.
-In this case information would be sent to LUMI users at least three months in prior.
+    If the storage space on LUMI gets too full at some point, automatic cleaning of project scratch and fast might be enabled.
+In this case information would be sent to LUMI users at least three months in advance.

 <!---
 (Comment: This box should be hidden as long as the policy is kept inactive.)